NettyChannel/NettyChannel/README.md

 I want to extend my heartfelt gratitude to the following individuals for their unwavering support, dedication, and invaluable contributions to my projects:

-- 🌟 **NightSucht**: Your constant help and commitment to the success of Seriuxmod have been truly inspiring and invaluable.
+- 🌟 **NightSucht**:
+  Your constant help and commitment to the success of Seriuxmod have been truly inspiring and invaluable.
 Your dedication to the project is nothing short of remarkable.

-- 🌟 **LarsAplay**: Thank you for your tireless efforts and assistance in making our visions a reality.
+- 🌟 **LarsAplay**:
+  Thank you for your tireless efforts and assistance in making our visions a reality.
 Your expertise has greatly enriched our projects.

-- 🌟 **Kunseru**: Your steadfast support and contributions have played a significant role in driving our ideas forward.
+- 🌟 **Kunseru**:
+  Your steadfast support and contributions have played a significant role in driving our ideas forward.
 Your involvement has been a true blessing.

-- 🌟 **GoldenGamerLP**: Your creative approach and enthusiasm have elevated our projects to new heights.
+- 🌟 **GoldenGamerLP**:
+  Your creative approach and enthusiasm have elevated our projects to new heights.
 Your presence is truly cherished.

-- 🌟 **Develgame**: I extend my heartfelt appreciation for your continual guidance and insightful advice, which has been instrumental in my growth as a developer.

-- 🌟 **gusosasi**: Thank you for your patience and assistance in overcoming challenges together.
+- 🌟 **gusosasi**:
+  Thank you for your patience and assistance in overcoming challenges together.
 Your dedication is commendable.

-- 🌟 **suqatri**: Your collaboration and active involvement have made our projects even more exciting.
+- 🌟 **suqatri**:
+  Your collaboration and active involvement have made our projects even more exciting.
 Thank you for being an integral part of the team.

 And a special thanks to: